MiDataInt/mdi-desktop-app/docs/security-notes.md

 The MDI Desktop is an
 {% include external-link.html href="https://github.com/MiDataInt/mdi-desktop-app/" text="open-source project" %}
-maintained by the MDI team to allow you to review its code if desired, and we abide by our
+maintained by the MDI team to allow you to review its code if desired, and we always abide by our
 [Code of Conduct](https://midataint.github.io/docs/registry/00_index/#mdi-developer-code-of-conduct/).

+The Desktop app code is
+{% include external-link.html href="https://www.google.com/search?q=code+signing" text="properly signed" %},
+and, on macOS,
+{% include external-link.html href="https://www.google.com/search?q=notarization+macos" text="notarized" %},
-**PENDING** The Desktop app code is properly signed, and, on macOS, notarized, for safe installation and use, so you can trust that the code is the same as available on GitHub.
+for safe installation and use, so you can trust that the code is the same as available on GitHub.
+The expected app author or publisher is "University of Michigan" on Windows and "Thomas E. Wilson" on Mac.

-You may still be prompted to confirm certain installation actions, e.g., that the app is not "frequently downloaded".
+You may still be prompted to confirm certain installation actions, e.g., that the app is not "frequently downloaded" or "not recognized".
+These messages occur when an app has fewer users as compared to very common programs; they do _not_ indicate that malware was detected.

 The Desktop performs the following essential tasks:
 - sets configuration parameters and saves them using Local Storage